 Today there are over 6,000 salt pans near Maras, and each one is no more than 13 square feet and less than 1 foot deep.
 Each pan is owned and mined by a local family of the Maras community, and the salt is collected and sold in local shops or nearby towns.

 The salt pans are also an interesting attraction for people visiting the Sacred Valley.
-Travelers can explore the salt pans on a guided tour and walk the narrow salted paths between the terraces for 10 soles (about $3) entrance fee.
-Afterwards, you can buy some of the Andean salt as a souvenir afterwards.
+Travelers can explore the salt pans on a guided tour and see captivating vistas and access points of the site for 10 soles (about $3) entrance fee.
+Afterward, you can buy some of the Andean salt as a souvenir.

 Plan a visit to Maras during your exploration of the Sacred Valley.
 Click “Go Discover” now.